 Parents may also purchase additional pieces like duffel bags and warm-ups for an additional cost.

-Uniform pieces are selected by the coordinators.
+Uniform pieces are selected by the coordinator.
 Additional cheerleading shoes may be purchased by the parent to wear for practices.
 All cheerleaders must wear the same uniform pieces on game-days, competitions and other events.

 Cheerleading is a team sport that requires FULL participation from everyone.
 If your child is involved in other activities that will not allow her to attend all practices, games or competitions, please do not register her for cheerleading.
 Each squad has a limited time to practice and prepare, extensive absences are a safety hazard for your child and their teammates, and could result in her removal from the routine.